adamjamesreid/gurdon-bioinformatics/docs/bioinf_cluster.md

 ### RStudio server

-Different head nodes have different versions of R installed and these can each be accessed on your laptop from different URLs. cb-head3 and cb-head4 can be considered legacy nodes which will be removed as the new cluster develops.
+Different head nodes have different versions of R installed and these can each be accessed on your laptop from different URLs.
 Older R versions will be maintained by virtualisation.

+R v4.4.2 on cb-milan2   http://cb-milan2.gurdon.private.cam.ac.uk:8787/

 R v4.2.0 on cb-milan1   http://cb-milan1.gurdon.private.cam.ac.uk:8787/

-R v4.1.0 on cb-head4    http://cb-head4.gurdon.private.cam.ac.uk:8787/

-R v3.5.2 on cb-head3    http://cb-head3.gurdon.private.cam.ac.uk:8787/

-When you install an R package on cb-milan1 it will not be available from R on other nodes, each is kept separate.
-Your own R package installs are kept in e.g. `~/R/x86_64-pc-linux-gnu-library/4.2/` with a different folder for each R version.
+When you install an R package on cb-milan2 it will not be available from R on other nodes, each is kept separate.
+Your own R package installs are kept in e.g. `~/R/x86_64-pc-linux-gnu-library/4.4/` with a different folder for each R version.

 If you install a more up-to-date version than is available centrally (in /usr/local/lib/R/site-library), then both will be available in the “packages” menu.

-Default loading e.g. “library(Seurat)” will be to your local version.
+Default loading e.g. “library(Seurat)” will use your local version.

 ### jupyter lab

 You may want to run Jupyter lab (or notebook) on the cluster so you can, for instance, analyse scRNA-seq data using python and scanpy.
+You can do this through software like Visual Studio Code, or directly by setting up a jupyterlab instance, as here:

 Login to the cluster:

-`ssh <user>@cb-milan1.gurdon.private.cam.ac.uk`
+`ssh <user>@cb-milan2.gurdon.private.cam.ac.uk`

 Start a screen: